-- (a) The integration of alternative housing options, such as secondary suites accessory to single family dwellings is supported within the Trappers Ridge, Greywolf and Springs Creek subareas only. - (b) In accordance with the policy identified in section 4.3 (1)(f) of this plan the rezoning of parcels within the Trappers Ridge and Greywolf subareas to a zone that permits secondary suites is supported.
+- (a) The integration of alternative housing options such as secondary suites accessory to single family dwellings is supported within the Trappers Ridge, Greywolf and Springs Creek subareas. - (b) The inclusion of new secondary suites accessory to single family dwellings are not supported within the Resort Core subarea. - (c) In accordance with the policy identified in section 4.3 (1)(f) of this plan the rezoning of parcels within the Trappers Ridge and Greywolf subareas to a zone that permits secondary suites is supported.
 In recognition that how secondary suites should be permitted may differ for existing versus proposed development areas the following rezoning recommendations are supported:

-- (i) Existing parcels utilized for single family dwellings to be rezoned to R-1, Single Family Residential zone shall accommodate secondary suites within single family dwellings; and - (ii) Future development within Trappers Ridge and Greywolf subareas to be rezoned to a new zone that shall accommodate secondary suites within single family dwellings or above garages. - (c) The continued use of existing secondary suites on parcels currently zoned to accommodate one secondary suite within the Resort Core subarea is supported.
-Future use of these secondary suites shall be subject to policy direction per section 4.3 (3)(a) of this plan.
+- Existing parcels utilized for single family dwellings to be rezoned to R-1, Single Family Residential zone shall accommodate secondary suites within single family dwellings; and - (ii) Future development within Trappers Ridge and Greywolf subareas to be rezoned to a new zone that shall accommodate secondary suites within single family dwellings or above garages. - (d) The continued use of existing secondary suites on parcels currently zoned to accommodate one secondary suite within the Resort Core subarea is supported.
+Future use of these secondary suites shall be subject to policy direction per sections 4.3 (3)(a) and (b) of this plan.